PebbleTemplates/pebble/README.md

 #Pebble

 Pebble is a java templating engine inspired by [Twig](http://twig.sensiolabs.org/).
-It's biggest feature is template inheritance which enables multiple templates to easily share common code.
+Its biggest feature is template inheritance which enables multiple templates to easily share common code.
 For more information please visit the [official website](http://www.mitchellbosecke.com/pebble).

 ## Basic Usage
 For more information on installation and configuration, see [the installation guide](http://www.mitchellbosecke.com/pebble/documentation/guide/installation).